FAQ About Filing a Vaccine Injury Claim

 What Type of Compensation is Usually Awarded in these Cases?

 Compensation includes monetary damages for pain and suffering, past and future medical expenses, past and future lost wages, and reasonable attorneys’ fees and costs.
-Compensation for pain and suffering is limited to a maximum of $250,000.
+Compensation paid out for pain and suffering is limited to a maximum of $250,000.
 There is no limit of compensation for medical expenses and lost wages.